Vis-halG/Frontend-Interview/README.md

 ---

 ###   1.Javascript:- What are the different data types present in javascript?
-JavaScript has two main kinds of data types: Primitive & nonPrimitive
+JavaScript has two main kinds of data types: Primitive & Non-Primitive

-In Primitive types there are
+Primitive data types store single and simple values.
-String - It represents a series of characters and is written with quotes.
-A string can be represented using a single or a double quote.
+String – It represents a series of characters and is written inside single or double quotes.
+Example: "Hello"
-Number - It represents a number and can be written with or without decimals.
+Number – It represents numeric values, with or without decimals.
-BigInt - This data type is used to store numbers which are above the limitation of the Number data type.
-It can store large integers { and is represented by adding “n” to an integer literal. }
+Example: 25, 3.14
+BigInt – Used to store very large integers beyond the limit of Number.
+It is written by adding n at the end of the number.
+Example: 12345678901234567890n
-Boolean - It represents a logical entity and can have only two values : true or false.
-Booleans are generally used for conditional testing.
+Boolean – Represents logical values: true or false.
+Used in conditions and decision making.
-Undefined - When a variable is declared but not assigned, it has the value of undefined and it’s type is also undefined.
+Undefined – When a variable is declared but not assigned any value, it is undefined.
-Null - Represents no value or empty value.
+Null – Represents an empty or no value.
-Symbol - It is a new data type introduced in the ES6 version of javascript.
-It is used to store an anonymous and unique value.
+Symbol – Introduced in ES6.
+Used to create unique and anonymous values.

 In Non-primitive
 Primitive data types can store only a single value.
 To store multiple and complex values, non-primitive data types are used.